Panama is a peculiar country with peculiar

 #44 Most activities in Panama should be done in the morning or early afternoon.
 Almost every tour will start very early and the parks usually close also about 16/17:00.
 So expect to have to wake up very early to enjoy Panama at best.

 #45 In Panama the power plugs and sockets are of types A and B. These are mainly used in North and Central America, China, and Japan.
 The standard voltage is 110 V and the standard frequency is 60 Hz, also similar to North and Central America.

 #46 What to pack when traveling to Panama?
-As we said above, Panama is a hot, tropical country with high levels of humidity, rain almost all year, but also with lots of waterfalls and amazing beaches and snorkeling spots.
+As we said above, Panama is a hot, tropical country with high levels of humidity, and rain almost all year, but also with lots of waterfalls and amazing beaches and snorkeling spots.
 To cover these singularities we recommend you take these items:

 - Waterproof phone cover – In Panama you are always close to water, either you are island hopping, chasing waterfalls or hiking in a cloud forest, additional protection to your phone is a good idea.

 - Good Power bank – While traveling you may end up without access to electricity for long periods of time, so a power bank will help you make sure you always have your phone and camera working.

 - Lightweight Rain Jacket – In Panama, it’s always possible to rain, even in the dry season.
 If you are planning to go to Boquete or any cloud forest then this is completely mandatory!
 Female Lightweight Rain Jacket